cars10/elasticvue/README.md

 ### 1.0

 * document edit/delete
-* "select all" button for indices (in search, snapshots)
+* "select all" button for indices (in search, snapshots), add ability to use index patterns
 * regex input for indices (in search, snapshots)
 * cluster settings

-* extract indices select component, add ability to use index patterns

 ### Future